 Figure 3.
 For both sexes, individuals with low sheet washing frequency have more unique core microbiomes than individuals with high washing frequency.
 Four-way Venn diagram illustrating the percentage and number of overlapping and unique microbial genera present in females with low sheet washing frequency, females with high sheet washing frequency, males with low sheet washing frequency, and males with high sheet washing frequency.
 The diagram has a minimum prevalence threshold of 0.5 (50%) and an abundance threshold of 0.001 (0.1%).
 The numbers in each circle represent the genera above these thresholds.
 The colour corresponds to the number of counts of genera, with a darker red indicating a higher count and a darker blue indicating a lower count.

 Figure 4.
 Across high and low sheet washing frequencies, females have a higher number of upregulated genera than men.
+(A, B) DESeq2 plots representing high sheet washing frequency in females vs. males.
+(C, D) DESeq2 plots representing low sheet washing frequency in females vs. males.
 (A, C) DESeq2 analysis showing volcano plot when comparing (A) high and (C) low sheet washing frequency between female and male sexes (p-value of 0.01, log2FoldChange > 2, and baseMean > 1).
 (B, D) Bar plot at the genus level comparing (B) high sheet washing frequency and (D) low sheet washing frequency between females and males.
+Genera present on the right-hand side (positive Log2FoldChange) are genera that are more abundant in the female group while the genera present on the left-hand side (negative Log2FoldChange) are more abundant in the male group.